evelyn-takyi/Microbiome-Workshop/README.md

 - [Download R](https://cran.cnr.berkeley.edu)
 - [Download RStudio](https://www.rstudio.com/products/rstudio/download/)

-B.Before coming to the workshop, read these papers
--

 C. Come with a fully charged laptop

 D. - No prior experience with microbiome data or R is required.
 Familiarity with R is a plus!.